hannesgnann-hub/easyalias/windows_src_store/README.md

 - keep shortcut data as structured JSON
 - automatically generate `.cmd` files for `cmd.exe`
 - connect `~\.easyalias\bin` to the user's `PATH` on first Tauri startup
-- link to the GitHub repository and EasyAlias subreddit from the footer
+- link to the website, GitHub repository, and EasyAlias subreddit from the footer

+The [shared feature tour](../README.md#feature-tour) shows the newer workflow already available in the other source variants.
+Favorites, paged suggestions, portable backups, Trash, timed messages, and the sponsor banner still need to be ported to this Microsoft Store source tree before they can be advertised for its next build.

 ## Quickstart